wyne-ybanez/next-js-portfolio/README.md

 # Basic Next.js Portfolio Website For Devs

-I wanted to rewrite this entire project on PHP.
-HydePHP specifically, as I am no longer interested in doing React.

 This is a different design of an already popular portfolio template.
 If you prefer the original that this is based off - you can check it out here: [Simple Portfolio Website](https://simple-developer-portfolio-website.vercel.app/).

 1. Detailed blog on this portfolio is on [freeCodeCamp](https://www.freecodecamp.org/news/how-to-build-a-portfolio-site-with-nextjs-tailwindcss/), describing and explaining how this site was built from the ground up.